 Get Your Hair Did Inside a Heritage House

 DesignHouse’s second eco-salon is in a commercially zoned 1905 heritage home right on Gladstone Avenue.
-Hair washing happens in the home’s kitchen sink, and upcycled touches match the original hardwood floors.
+Inviting features include deluxe hair-wash stations and up-cycled touches that match the original hardwood floors.
 Owners Chantelle Pasychny and Kurtis Brown offset their power with Bullfrog Power, recycle all their colour waste, foils and tubes — plus recycled hair actually gets converted into booms that soak up oil spills.

 Find Graffiti and Tacos at Mesa Familiar